 (iii.)
 Rates of Poundage on Postal Notes.
 The values of the notes issued have been so arranged that any sum of shillings and sixpences up to £1 can be remitted by not more than two of these notes.
-Broken amounts not exceeding fivepence (but not fractions of a penny) may be added by affixing postage stamps.
 The poundage or commission charged on notes of different denominations is as follows:-